Devour Madrid Food Tours | 12 Things You Eat On The Ultimate Spanish Food Tour

 3rd Stop: Monasterio del Corpus Christi for almond cookies made by cloistered nuns

-This isn’t an actual official stop but our Devour Madrid Food Tours guide Sanne brought us here and I was so happy she did.
+This isn’t an actual official stop but our Devour Madrid Food Tours guide Sanne brought us here.
 We stopped at a cloistered convent and bought cookies from them.
-Because cloistered nuns have a voy of poverty, chastity, and obedience, they do not have contact with people outside of the convent.
+Because cloistered nuns have a vow of poverty, chastity, and obedience, they do not have contact with people outside of the convent.
 In the past, wealthy sponsors paid for their expenses.
-Life has changed now so the pope has given them permission to do things like bake goods and sell them.
+Life has changed now so the pope has given them permission to do things like bake goods and sell them to raise money.
 (I’m hoping I got my facts right!)

-So we stopped by and bought some cookies!
-We had no contact with them and used a lazy Susan type thing to pay and get cookies from them.
+We stopped by and bought some cookies!
+We had no contact with them.
+They use a lazy Susan to push out the cookies and accept payment.
 It was so interesting!!

 4th Stop: El Anciano Rey de los Vinos for bull tail regalito and Rioja

 The next stop on the Devour Madrid Food Tours was a place called Anciano Rey de los Vinos, another establishment that has been around for over 100 years.
-It’s very close to the Royal Palace and here we sipped on some Rioja, Spanish wine from the Rioja region, and ate the restaurant’s specialty, seen below.
+It’s very close to the Royal Palace.
+Here we sipped on some Rioja, Spanish wine from the Rioja region.
+We also ate the restaurant’s specialty, seen below.
 It was really delicious!

 5th Stop: Taberna La Bola for cocido Madrileño

-Our next stop was a tavern called Taberna La Bola which has been around since 1870.
+Our next stop was a tavern called Taberna La Bola.
+It has been around since 1870.
 They serve many things on their menu but are most famous for their “cocido Madrileño” which is a stew made with meat, vegetables, chickpeas, and noodles.